Signs and Symptoms of Cerebral Palsy - Is Your Child's CP The Result Of A Birth Injury?

 Of course, there are many other signs and symptoms of cerebral palsy and sometimes it may effect only one side of the body and may only affect movement and not intellectual abilities.
 And there may be other developmental delays the child has as well.

-If you think your child's cerebral palsy or serious injury comes from medical malpractice in a DC hospital, Maryland or Virginia, you should investigate whether that happened and whether your child is entitled to damages for the harms and losses he has.
-We can help with that, and it is as easy as a phone call or sending us a confidential email, telling us a little bit about your child by typing it in the form on the left.
+If you think your child's cerebral palsy or serious birth injury comes from medical malpractice in a DC hospital, Maryland or Virginia, you should investigate whether that happened and whether your child is entitled to damages for the harms and losses he has.
+We can help with that, and it is as easy as a phone call or sending us a confidential email, telling us a little bit about your child.
+Or you can email us directly at [email protected]

 But don't wait - when you're taking care of a child with cerebral palsy, the days are long but the years are short.
 And you need a plan for making sure your child is cared for in case anything happens to you.